 Chow thinks quantum computers will become powerful enough to do at least something beyond the capability of classical computers—possibly a simulation in quantum chemistry—within about five years.
 Monroe says it is reasonable to expect systems containing a few thousand qubits in a decade or so.
 To some extent, Monroe says, researchers will not know what they will be able to do with such systems until they figure out how to build them.

-Preskill, who is 64, says he thinks he will live long enough to see quantum computers have an impact on society in the way the internet and smartphones have—although he cannot predict exactly what that impact will be.
+Preskill, who is 65, says he thinks he will live long enough to see quantum computers have an impact on society in the way the Internet and smartphones have—although he cannot predict exactly what that effect will be.
 “These quantum systems kind of speak a language that digital systems don’t speak,” he says.
 “We know from history that we just don’t have the imagination to anticipate where new information technologies can carry us.”